Gust Van Den Berghe: Biography

+His next feature, the Magnet Man, premiered at the Tallinn Black Nights Film Festival in 2023.
+Critically acclaimed, it won Special Mention Jury Award at the 31st Palić European Film Festival.

 As of 2024, Van den Berghe worked as a co-curator for the Museum M in Leuven.
 He is also active as a teacher and artistic researcher at the KASK School or Arts in Ghent.